hongenxu/MDV_proj/somatic_scna/README.md

 chicken GC and mappability files were created by following the [link](https://xfer.genome.wustl.edu/gxfer1/project/cancer-genomics/readDepth/createCustomAnnotations.v1.tar.gz);
 copycat.R was executed by run_copycat.pl.

+3. post-processing
+* summarize results from copyCat, see sum_copycat_results.pl for details;
+* summarize results from Control-FREEC, see sum_freec_results.pl for details;
+* compare CN gain and loss by copyCat and Control-FREEC, see cmp_controlfreec_copycat.sh for details

 #### Microarray data

 1. PennCNV-Affy